 Secondary students at St Dominic's Centre are all enrolled on a Full Life Skills Program of study.
 Each student undertaking Years 7 to 10 Life Skills will study selected outcomes and content, as identified through the collaborative curriculum planning process, meeting the requirements of NESA.
 The syllabus outcomes and content form the basis of learning opportunities for students.

 We have a Stage 4 cohort (Year 7 and 8) and a Stage 5 cohort (Year 9 and 10).
-Our subject scope and sequence run on a two-year cycle.
+Our subject scope and sequence run on a two-year cycle following term themes.
+Delivery of the curriculum incorporates an Inquiry Based Learning Framework.

 The Life Skills subjects that are available at St Dominic's are;